wp-plugins/frontier-post/readme.txt

 * Only for standard posts, not custom post types
 * If limited administrator access is selected for a profile in Theme My Login, media uploads will fail for this profile.

+= Template Forms =
+* At the moment this functionality is Beta !
+* You can copy the forms located in the forms directory of the plugin to your theme ** create a subdirectory in you theme (or child theme) folder: /plugins/frontier-post/ - Example: wordpress/wp-content/themes/twentytwelve/plugins/frontier-post/
+* The custom templates is quite easy (example below is if you installed wp in the root):
+** Navigate to ./wp-content/plugins/frontier-post/forms
+** Copy frontier_form.php and frontier_list.php
+** Navigate to ./wp.content/themes/[your active theme]/
+** check if ./wp.content/themes/[your active theme]/plugins/frontier-post/ exists, if not create it ** Paste the 2 files to ./wp.content/themes/[your active theme]/plugins/frontier-post/

+Now you can edit the 2 files to match your formatting requirements Be aware that the template files will be deleted on theme upgrade, so make sure you have a copy, or use a child theme

 = Editor =
 * At the moment this functionality is Beta !
 * The following tinymce modules are loaded: emotions, searchreplace & table.
 * Standard wordpress button setup
- * 1: bold, italic, strikethrough, bullist, numlist, blockquote, justifyleft, justifycenter, justifyright, link, unlink, wp_more, spellchecker, fullscreen, wp_adv
+ * 1: bold, italic, strikethrough, bullist, numlist, blockquote, justifyleft, justifycenter, justifyright, link, unlink, wp_more, fullscreen, wp_adv
  * 2: formatselect, underline, justifyfull, forecolor, pastetext, pasteword, removeformat, charmap, outdent, indent, undo, redo, wp_help
  * 3: Empty
  * 4: Empty
 * Suggested button setup (Default on Frontier Post install)
- * 1: bold, italic, underline, strikethrough, bullist, numlist, blockquote, justifyleft, justifycenter, justifyright, link, unlink, wp_more, spellchecker, fullscreen, wp_adv
+ * 1: bold, italic, underline, strikethrough, bullist, numlist, blockquote, justifyleft, justifycenter, justifyright, link, unlink, wp_more, fullscreen, wp_adv
  * 2: emotions, formatselect, justifyfull, forecolor, pastetext, pasteword, removeformat, charmap, outdent, indent, undo, redo, wp_help
  * 3: search,replace,|,tablecontrols
  * 4: Empty